Mining Legal Arguments to Study Judicial Formalism: Experiments

 \subsubsection{Results for Task 3: Holistic formalism classification}

 \paragraph{Gold labeled arguments as features}

 Arguments are crucial for holistic evaluation of formalism.
-Using human expert annotations of arguments from MADON dataset as features, a MLP reaches macro-F1 of 91.7\% in classifying decisions, substantially higher than any contemporary end-to-end LLMs (see Table~\ref{tab:task3_all_setups}).
-The comparison is obviously not fair, as the input of LLMs is the entire decision plain text while the MLP knows the true arguments, but it shows that the presence, absence, and distribution of specific argument types do capture the essence of judicial formalism, even though the legal experts considered \emph{other} aspects (e.g., context of the case) when assigning the holistic label for the MADON dataset.
+MLP reaches $\text{Bal-F1}$ of 91.7\% in classifying decisions when we used human expert annotations of arguments from MADON dataset as “oracle" features.
+This performance is substantially higher than any of our end-to-end LLMs (see Table~\ref{tab:task3_main}).
+The comparison is obviously not fair, as the input of LLMs is the entire decision plain text while the MLP knows the true arguments, but it shows that the presence, absence, and distribution of specific argument types do capture the essence of judicial formalism, even though the legal experts considered other aspects (e.g., context of the case) when assigning the holistic label for the MADON dataset.
+This upper bound is optimistic, as it assumes perfect argument labels.

 Not all arguments contribute equally.
 Figure~\ref{fig:shap_summary1} summarizes an explainability method using SHAP analysis \citep{lundberg2017unified} and shows that Principles of Law and Values (PL) arguments are the strongest predictor of non-formalism: higher frequencies of PL are closely linked to non-formalistic decisions.
 Teleological Interpretation (TI) and the total number of arguments also correlate positively with non-formalism, which aligns with our theoretical definition that describes formalism as the avoidance of purposive reasoning and limited number of arguments.
-By contrast, Systematic Interpretation (SI), though classified as formalistic in theory, has little predictive value.
+By contrast, Systemic Interpretation (SI), though classified as formalistic in theory, has little predictive value.